greyweb/Cat_Family_Classification/README.md

  Cat_Family_Classification

- This is a Image classification model which distinguishes betweeen A Jaguar,Tiger and Cheetha which have very simnilar features and we have made a stramlit application out of it.
+ This is a Image classification model which distinguishes betweeen a Jaguar,Tiger and Cheetha which have very simnilar features and we have made a streamlit application out of it.
+You can try out with your own image from the web